TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Tool traits are getting rebalanced
 * All parts share the same trait, instead of heads often having unique traits
 * Traits on average will be a bit weaker than 1.12 to prevent discouraging use of a material due to trait
-* Some traits from 1.12 will get moved to modifiers, and some new traits will be added
+* Some traits from 1.12 got moved to modifiers, and some new traits got added
-* More information to follow

 ## Tools